 Q: What is the difference between Naturopathic Medicine and Homeopathy?

-A: Naturopathic medicine is a holistic form of primary care medicine that uses a variety of natural therapies (such as homeopathy) in practice.
-All naturopathic physicians are trained in homeopathy, and most use it to some extent in their practice.
-Some decide to specialize in homeopathy, and use it extensively.
-Homeopaths receive specific and extensive training in homeopathy but do not typically use other therapeutic modalities.
+A: Naturopathic medicine is a holistic form of primary care medicine that uses a variety of natural therapies in practice.
+Homeopathy is just one of the therapeutic tools that a naturopathic physician may use in practice.
+All naturopathic physicians are trained in homeopathy, and most use it to some extent.
+Homeopaths receive training in homeopathy but do not typically use other therapeutic modalities.

 Naturopathic physicians differ from homeopaths in that they are licensed to practice medicine in BC.
 This means they can order lab tests, diagnose and treat the majority of medical conditions.
-Naturopathic physicians can prescribe certain prescription medications.
+Naturopathic physicians can prescribe many, but not all, prescription medications.
 In addition to conventional medical training, they receive training in nutrition, herbal medicine, hydrotherapy, stress management and physical therapies.